LAMB-TARK/CPU-less-parallel-execution-of-Lambda-calculus-in-digital-logic/README.md

 ![Final Graph](https://github.com/user-attachments/assets/a8396cf0-57b4-464f-9f7f-62659d74df48)

 # Reading Node Internal Values
 Certain LED's, Output Wires and Mmemory Components have been included to allow you to see the graph changin during execution.
+Each node outputs to a 1 bit LED which displace the statue of it's resolve flag, a 3 bit output wire which displays it's current expression type using the prior stated key and the contents of it's RAM component all highlighted in the image below.

 ![LEDArrangment](https://github.com/user-attachments/assets/ea759f44-4182-49cc-b0e9-a759fdb2e311)